Go to search feature Go to content

 People having a meeting in a big meeting room with large windows.

-We will continue to gradually reduce our credit exposure to fossil fuels within the oil- and gas sector by applying a cap to exploration, production and oilfield services activities.
-This cap is lowered annually.
-In dialog with our customers, we will continue to engage for a transition where we see that it is possible, where customers have a clear plan for transformation, and where we as a bank can have a positive impact by for example financing renewable energy and new technology.
+With regard to oil and gas, we will continue to reduce our credit exposure to the sector overall as well as by restricting financing of new exploration and oilfield services activities.
+In dialogue with our customers, we will continue to engage towards transition where we see that it is possible, where customers have a plan for transition, and where we as a bank can have a positive impact by, for example, financing renewable energy and new technology.